 - The Gorgonzola is going to soften up and melt a little into the butter sauce.

-- Sprinkle with a little more Gorgonzola and serve!
+- Sprinkle the steak bites with a little more Gorgonzola and serve!

 What to serve with this dish: